skeoop/skeoop.github.io/git/Submodule.md

+---
-## Git Submodules
+title: Git Submodules
+---

-Git submodules let incorporate code from a separate git repository (the submodule) inside another git project.
+Git **submodules** let you incorporate code from a separate git repository (the submodule) inside another git project.

 This let's you: (a) update the repositories separately, (b) use the submodule code in many different projects.

 See [Submodules][git-submodules] in the Pro Git book, and [Working with Submodules][working-with-submodules] example in Github blog.